 Te Arawa performances in Korea

-A Te Arawa cultural group will perform in front hundreds of thousands of people at two festivals in Korea in July.
-The 15-member Te Arawa group will perform at the Boryeong Mud Festival's 20th anniversary celebrations and at the Hadong Seomjin River Festival.
-The Te Arawa group is travelling to Korea by invitation of the Boryeong and Hadong City Governments, with support from the Cultural Diplomacy International Programme as well as from the International Festival and Events Association Korea Branch (IFEA).
+A Te Arawa cultural group performed in front hundreds of thousands of people at two festivals in Korea in July.
+The 15-member Te Arawa group performed at the Boryeong Mud Festival's 20th anniversary celebrations and at the Hadong Seomjin River Festival.
+The Te Arawa group travelled to Korea by invitation of the Boryeong and Hadong City Governments, with support from the Cultural Diplomacy International Programme as well as from the International Festival and Events Association Korea Branch (IFEA).

 Latin American Roadshow

 Nine New Zealand feature films and eight shorts have winged their way to Latin America to take part in a travelling roadshow through eleven cities in seven countries.

 Starting on 11 May in Buenos Aires, the Roadshow will travel through Argentina, Cuba, Mexico, Brazil, Chile, Paraguay and Colombia where it will conclude in September.

 The Latin American Roadshow is a collaboration between the Ministry of Foreign Affairs and Trade, the Ministry of Culture and Heritage and the New Zealand Film Comission and has been funded by the Ministry's Cultural Diplomacy International Programme.